💡ANNOUNCEMENTS

 Was once a nut like you.

-📕 SPALDING: We introduced phonograms 46-56 this week, and the first three spelling lists.
+📕 SPALDING: We introduced phonograms 46-56 this week, and spelling lists 4 & 5.
 Students will practice at home the phonograms they haven't mastered yet.
 Check out the Spalding resources on this website to review letter formations, spelling/Spalding rules and phonogram list.

 📕 MATHEMATICS: Students have been practicing addition facts 0-3 and different ways to add.
 We learned how to use numbers bonds in solving addition problems. .
 They also learned how to write an addition equation, switch the addends, and count on to solve an addition equation.